Pavin Smith Player Props: Diamondbacks vs. Nationals

-On Tuesday, Pavin Smith (hitting .114 in his past 10 games) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+The Arizona Diamondbacks, including Pavin Smith (.139 batting average in his past 10 games), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.

+In his previous game, he collected three RBI (going 2-for-6 with a home run) against the Nationals.

 Pavin Smith Game Info & Props vs. the Nationals